-• If the menu, label or tag does not list the flavours, varieties or sizes of the standard food item that are available, and only includes a general description of the standard food item, the calorie range for the available flavours, varieties or sizes of the item must be displayed.

-- If the menu, label or tag lists specific flavours, varieties or sizes of the standard food item, the number of calories for each flavour, variety or size must be displayed. - If the item is displayed a tray or a vat (meaning that the items are not portioned into their standard portion), the number of calories per serving and the serving size must be posted on a sign.
+- If the menu, label or tag does not list the flavours, varieties or sizes of the standard food item that are available, and only includes a general description of the standard food item, the calorie range for the available flavours, varieties or sizes of the item must be displayed. - If the menu, label or tag lists specific flavours, varieties or sizes of the standard food item, the number of calories for each flavour, variety or size must be displayed. - If the menu, label or tag does not list the flavours or varieties of the standard food item and the item is displayed in bulk form (meaning that the items are not portioned into their standard portion), the number of calories per serving and the serving size must be posted on a sign.
 The sign would have to be in close proximity to and clearly associated with the item, positioned in a way that an individual could reasonably be expected to clearly associate the calorie declaration with the item, and include the name of the item.
 However, if calories for the item that are displayed in bulk are displayed on a label or tag, then food service premises would be exempt from the requirement to post this information on a sign.